mobess12/Online_Retail_Analysis_Capstone_Project/README.md

 To validate the hypothesis, a t-test will be conducted to obtain the p-value, facilitating the determination of its statistical significance.

 Additionally, the validation process will be supported by visualisations and accompanying commentary within the data visualisations Jupyter Notebook.
-This commentary will encompass key insights, conclusions, recommendations for improvement, as well as considerations of ethical and societal implications.
+This commentary will encompass key insights, conclusions, recommendations for improvement, considerations of ethical and societal implications, and evaluation of data analysis used.

 Project hypotheses outcome: